oobabooga/text-generation-webui/docs/Image Generation Tutorial.md

 ### LLM Prompt Variations

-To use this feature, you need to load an LLM in the main "Model" tab on the left.
+To use this feature, you need to load an LLM in the main "Model" page on the left.

 If you have no idea what to use, do this to get started: